Neuroleptique/Barista-wanted/README.md

 ## How does this app work?
 This app will allows:
-- coffee shop to post their barista wanted request
+- coffee shop users to post their barista wanted request
-- barista users will get notified through email
+- barista users will get notified through email if opt in to receive notification
+- barista users can put themself available for specific shift
+- shop owner will then see all available brista for the shift(s) posted and their contact info

 **Link to project:** (work in progress)